intuitive-documentation/process/_content/SoftwareDevelopment-subtopics/Ballparking.md

 ## Verification
 V1.
 Testability: **QA Tester** to verify that all requirements are testable

 V2.
+Requirement Definition: **Technical Lead** to verify that the customer has not proposed a solution in the requirements (the requirements only define WHAT not HOW)

+V3.
 Success Criteria: **Technical Lead** to verify that there are clear success objectives for the development

-V3.
+V4.
 Viability: **Technical Lead** to verify that all requirements are possible to achieve and don't conflict with the existing system functionality

 ## Exit Criteria